Technigo/project-todos/README.md

 # Project Todos

 Working with Redux global state in a To do-app that can add, remove and clear all tasks.
-It will also provide an empty state if you're finished with everything.
+It will also provide an empty state if you're finished with everything 🌻📖✅🙋‍♀️

 ## Code
 I've used: